 Confirm arrangements with everybody.
 Everybody!

-• Check setup times with your vendors — decorators, florist, AV company, etc.
+- Check setup times with your vendors — decorators, florists, AV company, and other key partners.

 Keep your team, vendors, and venue up-to-date if any changes arise in the final weeks leading up to the event.

-Congratulations, you’re almost ready for the big event!
+Congratulations, you're almost ready for the big event!
 Remember, something is bound to pop up last minute.
 Remain calm.
-After all, you're prepared for this.
+You are ready.